roger-that-dev/nerd-athletic-blog/posts/did-i-just-get-to-the-bottom-of-the-strava-tax/did-i-just-get-to-the-bottom-of-the-strava-tax.md

 False
 ```

+The other curious thing to note is that (as seen in the image above) the `total_distance` for the session is `6.151.95` and the cumulative distance as measured by GPS ends at `6.151.95` --- the same value.
+However we know that the session truncates the last three record messages and yet still reports the total distance as `6.151.95`, when it should actually be `6,135.06` based upon the `total_elapsed_time` value in the session message.

 Now...
 If you search the web for information about this, there's the docs page I linked to above but nothing I could find that discusses this issue specifically.
 Anywhere.
 The AIs seem to know what the problem is though:

 > Yes, this is a common quirk with Garmin FIT files.
 The issue is that the session message's total_elapsed_time and the actual record timestamps don't always align perfectly.
 The session message's total_elapsed_time is often calculated as the time between when you started and stopped the activity on the device.
 However, the device continues recording data for a few seconds after you stop the activity.
 This means the last few records can have timestamps that are slightly after the session's official end time.